If you don't find an answer to your question on this page, do not hesitate to contact us with your question

 A number of factors.
 Firstly, it depends on the number of men she is corresponding with; the more men she is writing to, the more expensive her letters will be to open (if she stops writing to one or more men, the price will go down).
 Secondly, it depends on her English skills (if she can’t read and write in English and has to use a translator, the price will be accordingly higher).
 Thirdly, if the lady has no Internet access at home and has to use a computer at her local dating agency, this will raise the cost, as well.
 Note that after you open the first paid letter from a woman, the price becomes fixed for you.

-If you want to get a lady’s direct contact details, you will first need to fill out the IMBRA form, if you haven’t done that before (this concerns US citizens only); click here to download the form and requisite instructions.
-After that, there are two options.
-The first one (recommended) is to open 15 (fifteen) paid messages from the lady (the messages that you open before writing to a lady for the first time are free and don't count); at this point you have the right to request her contact details (or your money back, if for some unlikely reason they cannot be provided).
+If you want to get a lady’s direct contact details, you have to open 15 (fifteen) paid messages from her (the messages that you open before writing to a lady for the first time are free and don't count); at this point you have the right to request her contact details (or your money back, if for some unlikely reason they cannot be provided).
 To do this, go to her profile and click the button that says "Send contact info request".
 The other way is to pay a $50 fee, whereupon we will contact the lady and ask her permission to send you her contact details, but note that this money will not be refunded even if the lady refuses to disclose her contact info.
 Therefore you should make sure you have her consent before you proceed; if you haven't opened at least one paid message from the woman, you cannot apply for this option.
 Please note that exchanging personal contact information through our messaging system is not allowed, even if you do have 15 opened messages from a lady; if you want to exchange such information with a lady, contact us.
 Once a woman has granted her permission, her contact details will appear on the Requested Contacts page in your profile.

 We do not allow contact between members outside our website before they have officially exchanged contact information.
-Outside contact includes our competitor websites, social network websites, skype, etc. Outside contact violates our Terms and Conditions and may violate IMBRA law, which may in turn jeopardize a lady's chance to get a US visa in the future and men's chance to sponsor a K-1 visa.
+Outside contact includes our competitor websites, social network websites, skype, etc. Outside contact violates our Terms and Conditions.
 It also opens possibilities for scam.
 We do not allow our ladies to contact men outside our website, nor to respond to men's attempts to circumvent our rules.
 If you are contacted outside our website by someone claiming to be a lady from our website - please be cautious as this could be a scam attempt.
 All of the above applies only before you have officially exchanged contact information.
 After contact exchange you are free to communicate without our involvement.

 After opening 15 paid messages from a lady, you can request to have the price of her letters lowered to 5 credits.
 You are also entitled to this reduction if you have requested the lady's contact information using the expedite service.
 In case the lady's contact information does not include an email address, the price can be further reduced to 1 credit per letter; however, translation is not provided at this price.
 If you want to keep using our translation services, the price will have to stay at 5 credits per letter.